TomSchimansky/TkinterMapView/README.md

 You can also store an object or some reference inside the marker with the ``data`` attribute, which can be set when creating a marker, and accessed or modified with ``marker.data``.
 This data attribute also exists for path and polygons.

+With the `icon` attribute you can pass a PIL.ImageTk.PhotoImage object to a marker, which will be displayed instead of the standard location icon.
+With `icon_anchor` you can specify the anchor for the icon image, corresponding to the position of the marker, standard is center, where the icon image is centered over the marker position.
+With the `.change_icon(new_icon)` method you can change the icon image later, but only if the marker already has an icon image from the beginning.
+In ``examples/map_view_marker_icon_images.py`` you can find example code for the ``icon`` attributes.

 <img src="documentation_images/marker_with_image.png" width="500"/>